 Within two weeks of passing the Comprehensive Exam, you should identify and confirm a dissertation mentor.
 Send an email to your mentor, copying the graduate administrator (GA) and the Director of Graduate Studies (DGS), and asking the mentor to reply to all (GA, DGS, and student), so the department has a record of the mentorship.

-ENGL 5999 COLLOQUIUM: PEDAGOGY THEORY/PRACTICE 1 is the first part of the Teaching Practicum and is to be taken in the spring of the English PhD student's 2nd year (before teaching).
-This part includes individual interviews, assignment of written work, and practice teaching.
-Each student will have a mentor, complete a portfolio of materials, and create multiple assignments.
+ENGL 5999 Colloquium: Pedagogy Theory/Practice 1 is the first part of the Teaching Practicum and is to be taken in the spring of the English Ph.D. student's 2nd year for those entering with a M.A. and in the spring of 3rd year for those entering with a B.A.

 ENGL 5999 is graded as Pass or Fail.
-Once students receive a grade of Pass for ENGL 5999, they will be approved to take the second part of the course in the fall semester (when English PhD students begin to teach).
-The second part, ENGL 6004 COLLOQUIUM:PEDAGOGY THEO/PRA (taken in the fall of the English PhD student's 3rd year), introduces students to different pedagogical approaches and methods.
+Once students receive a grade of Pass for ENGL 5999, they will be approved to take the second part of the course in the fall semester (when English Ph.D. students begin to teach).

-Over the course of their careers at Fordham University, students who have successfully completed the sequenced training will have the opportunity to teach English Composition/ Rhetoric and, in some cases, literature courses.
+Over the course of their careers at Fordham University, students who have successfully completed the sequenced training will have the opportunity to teach English Composition and, in some cases, literature courses.

 Dissertation Chapter Meeting